Mueller Aerospace/engineering Discovery Magne

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 5%)

-- Mueller Aerospace/engineering Discovery Magne's student population of 480 students has stayed relatively flat over five school years.
+- Mueller Aerospace/engineering Discovery Magne's student population of 481 students has grown by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-5|